Skip to content

 Storyline

-A generous local leader learns a young woman is cursed—any man who marries her will die.
-To break the spell, he must complete seven dangerous quests, each with a moral lesson.
-He sets out with a friend on this adventurous journey, hoping to also free a fairy turned to stone.
+A kind chief named Hatim Tai learns that a girl in his district is cursed: any man who marries her will die.
+To save her, he must complete seven dangerous quests, each with a hidden moral lesson.
+He faces wizards, monsters, and betrayal on his journey.

 Film Details